-Giving through charitable gift annuities can be a very flexible way to make charitable gifts to Mid-South Public Communications Foundation (WKNO-FM), while at the same time providing a fixed income for life for you and/or others you choose.
+Giving through charitable gift annuities can be a very flexible way to make gifts to Mid-South Public Communications Foundation (WKNO-FM) or your favorite charities, while at the same time providing a fixed income for life for you and/or others you choose.
 Charitable gift annuities are easy to establish and can be funded with gifts of relatively modest amounts.
 See Example

 Here’s how a charitable gift annuity works: